 To ace the exam particularly with this subject, you must give special attention and prepare yourself for a lot of hard work, so here’s your complete guide on how to study history for UPSC.

-- Indian History In UPSC CSE: Overview
+- Indian History in UPSC CSE: Overview

-- How To Study History For UPSC
+- How to Study History for UPSC?

-Indian History In UPSC CSE: Overview
+Indian History in UPSC CSE: Overview

-If we see from 2013 to 2020 then we see that only 1-3 questions were asked from the Ancient History topics and 2-4 questions from the Medieval India section respectively.
+There are other sections also like Ancient and Medieval India History but these sections are less asked in Prelims.
+If we see from 2013 to 2022 then we see that only 5-6 questions were asked from the Ancient topics and 4-5 questions from the Medieval India section.

 General Studies Paper-1